hbctraining/DGE_workshop_salmon/lessons/09b_sleuth.md

 The last component to include for our analysis is the annotables Ensembl genome dataset to obtain the Ensembl transcript/gene IDs and gene names for annotation of results.
 There are conversion objects available to us by just loading the annotables library.

 We can use the gene symbols from `grch38` and join this information with the `grch38_tx2gene` dataset for our conversion purposes.
-Agin, we will need to provide column names that are consistent with what Sleuth is expecting.
+Again, we will need to provide column names that are consistent with what Sleuth is expecting.

 ```r
 # Inner join the tx2gene so we get gene symbols